Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 My next steps involve developing the user interface for spellcasting and implementing the spell cooldown mechanism.
 This will involve creating visual elements to represent the available spells and their cooldown states, as well as writing the code to manage the timing of spell usage.
 This is an exciting step that will bring the magic system to life, and I'm looking forward to the challenges it presents.

+When Breakpoints Meet Breakthroughs

+Today was one of those classic “why is this breaking again?” kind of days in the dev cave.
+Everything started off with what should’ve been a simple tweak to the UI system for spell slots.
+I wanted a nice clean way to show or hide the magic UI depending on what kind of weapon the player equips — sword?
+No magic.
+Staff?
+Magic time.
+Seems straightforward, right?

+But as always, reality checked in.

+I started by trying to call toggle_spell_slot() and passed it the expected values.
+But Godot was like, “Breakpoint, my friend,” and stopped the show every time.
+I threw in some print statements to track the execution flow.
+Didn’t help much — breakpoints still hit, and it seemed like the engine was choking on the function call like it hadn’t even registered it existed.

+What followed was a bit of rabbit-hole spelunking — double-checking signal connections, refactoring names, staring into the void of InventoryUI.gd, and whispering to the Godot Debugger like it was a haunted Ouija board.
+At one point, I even suspected a misconfigured signal or a hidden circular reference.
+Classic overthinking move.

+Godot started handing me yellow warning signs like a safety officer on overtime:

+"You're shadowing is_visible and is_selected!"

+“You’re not using event in _input() — shame on you!”

+Nice to know, but not the issue.
+Just background noise while the real bug threw a tantrum.

+I ditched the previous spell slot logic and rewrote the whole thing more functionally:

+	func check_magic_ui_visibility():
+	 var should_show_magic_ui = (combat_system.left_weapon != null and \
+	 combat_system.left_weapon.attack_type == "Magic") or \
+	 (combat_system.right_weapon != null and \
+	 combat_system.right_weapon.attack_type == "Magic")
+	 inventory_ui.toggle_spells_ui(should_show_magic_ui)
+	  if should_show_magic_ui == false:
+		  on_screen_ui.toggle_spell_slot(false, null)

+Boom.
+That cleared the crash.
+Everything felt cleaner — no shadowed vars, no mysterious breakpoints, and spell slots now behave with actual logic.

+There’s something wild about how debugging code mirrors the rest of life: a mix of persistence, creativity, and sometimes a bit of stubbornness.
+One line in the wrong place and the whole mood shifts.
+Like knocking over a candle in a medieval tavern — suddenly you're doing fire control instead of storytelling.

+Game dev is such a beautifully messy art.
+You're half-engineer, half-author.
+A storyteller who needs to know memory management and how to trigger an animation with three boolean flags.
+The process feels like jazz sometimes — a bunch of trial and error, tweaks, and "does this work if I just nudge it slightly?"

+And I guess that’s what I love.
+You design spells and swords, yes — but you also design how people feel when they click on something.
+That’s culture.
+That’s meaning.
+Whether you’re making Wimbledon's Lot or just a little inventory UI, you're shaping digital behavior with human intention.

+Debugging isn’t just technical — it’s philosophical.
+You stare at broken systems and believe they can be fixed.
+You imagine something better and keep poking until the engine listens.
+It's like gardening in a digital dimension — a bit messy, but the reward?
+Magic.

+Mood: Tired but satisfied.
+Lessons Learned: Don’t trust early breakpoints.
+Shadowing is sneaky.
+And write UI logic that actually makes sense.
+Next Up: Animating the spell slot when a spell is equipped.
+Maybe with a little whoosh sound, just for flair.